Sparrowworks/Vanguard/README.md

 ## An Open-Source 2D Weapon system for Godot Games.

 Vanguard is a library of simple 2D weapon system catered to hobbyists, begginers and alike.
 It provides a collection of classes to:
-* Build weapons with like [Ranged](https://github.com/VargaDot/Vanguard/blob/main/blueprints/ranged/ranged.gd).
+* Build ranged weapons (like guns and bows) using [Ranged](https://github.com/VargaDot/Vanguard/blob/main/blueprints/ranged/ranged.gd).
 * Create arrows, bullets and all sorts of projectiles using [Projectile](https://github.com/VargaDot/Vanguard/blob/main/blueprints/projectile/projectile.gd).
 * Create explosion, noise and status-effect inducing (poison, burning...) areas with [Field](https://github.com/VargaDot/Vanguard/blob/main/blueprints/field/field.gd).
 * Register, equip and unequip weapon modification using [kits](https://github.com/VargaDot/Vanguard/tree/main/kits).